JuliaImages/Images.jl/README.md

 This makes it easier to write generic algorithms and visualization packages, while still allowing one to use efficient (and C-compatible) raw representations.

-You can see that this image has `properties`, in this case just the single property `"spatialorder"`.
+You can see that this image has `properties`, of which there are two: `"spatialorder"` and `"pixelspacing"`.
-We'll talk more about this property in the next section.
+We'll talk more about these in the next section.

 Given an Image `img`, you can access the underlying array with `A = data(img)`.
 Images is designed to work with either plain arrays or with Image types---in general, though,